Dental career options

 Being a dentist demands diagnostic, clinical and social skills and allows you the unique opportunity to pursue several careers which offer an intellectual and practical challenge as well as a service to society and a respected place in the community.
 In order to be successful and enjoy this profession, it is essential that you possess good people skills and an interest in their welfare.

 Some dentists will become teachers or lecturers in dental schools, others will be employed in hospitals or community clinics, but most will become general dental practitioners.
-Often, they will be managing a team of people encompassing dental nurses, hygienists, receptionists and others.
+Often they will be managing a team of people encompassing dental nurses, hygienists, receptionists and others.
 Good administrative and managerial abilities are required.

 To qualify as a dentist you need to complete a dental course, which usually lasts five years and leads to a bachelor's degree (either BDS or BChD).

 General Dental Council

 General Dental Council, the profession's governing body.
 Dentists must follow ethical guidelines in their dealings with patients and failure to do so may call their continued registration into question.

 Dental Foundation Training / Vocational Training

-In order to do this a dentist must undertake Dental Foundation Training (DFT) or Vocational Training (VT).
+In order to do work in the NHS a dentist must undertake Dental Foundation Training (DFT) or Vocational Training (VT).
 This is supervised training, working in an approved practice for one year after graduation.